FrankwaP/mixxx-utils/README.md

 `cue_to_tracklist.py` is a Python tool to generate the tracklist corresponding to the cue file automatically generated when recording a mix on Mixxx, so you can add it in the description of the Soundcloud/Youtube/… page.

-`fix_track_paths` is a Python tool to fix the tracks paths, using the informations from your music player database.
+`fix_track_paths.py` is a Python tool to fix the tracks paths, using the informations from your music player database.
 It is usefull when the file has been renamed or if the track is now in another format (for example you wanted a better quality format and went from a mp3 to a flac file).
 It works with Clementine's database so far, but it won't be hard to add other players' databases.
 Please read the [README](python_tools/fix_track_paths_utils/README.md) for more details.

-`mixxx_to_rekordbox_xml` export your Mixxx library into the [Rekorbox XML format](https://cdn.rekordbox.com/files/20200410160904/xml_format_list.pdf) and
+`mixxx_to_rekordbox_xml.py` exports your Mixxx library into the [Rekordbox XML format](https://cdn.rekordbox.com/files/20200410160904/xml_format_list.pdf) and
 **YES IT EXPORTS THE PLAYLISTS, HOT CUES, BEATGRIDS, COLORS, RATING/ENERGY** :-) Then you can import the XML file in Rekordbox to prepare a USB key (no license needed).
 Please read the [README](python_tools/mixxx_to_rekordbox_utils/README.md) for more details.

-`mixxx_to_rekordbox_xml_compare` creates a Rekordbox playlist with the tracks updated in Mixxx since the last Mixxx to Rekordbox import.
+`mixxx_to_rekordbox_xml_compare.py` creates a Rekordbox playlist with the tracks updated in Mixxx since the last Mixxx to Rekordbox import.
 This makes updating tracks, tempo or cues information very simple and fast.
 Please read the [README](python_tools/mixxx_to_rekordbox_compare_utils/README.md) for more details.